learn-academy-2023-echo/week-4-assessment-Mikechavo/interview-questions.md

 Researched answer: No need for the return keyword if return is the last expresssion in the execution.

-4. What is a block in Ruby?
+4. What is a block in Ruby?.

 Your answer: Object containing code